-Short Run Cost curves are U shaped because of diminishing returns.
+Short run cost curves tend to be U shaped because of diminishing returns.

 Diagram of Marginal Cost